/// Antonio GONZALEZ COLLADO ///

-In his youth, he was a high-level gymnast.
-He went to Paris for a competition in 1955, fell in love with the city and captivated by the discovery of the Louvre, he promised to return to live there.
-First pupil at Montparnasse 80 and at the Académie de la Grande Chaumière, he made his debut as a painter in Montmartre, place du Tertre, in 1957.
-At the time, there were no places reserved, nor of territorial delimitation, each one came to lay his easel with the greatest freedom.
-During his years in Montmartre, Collado knew all the microcosm of the Butte.
+In his youth he was a high level gymnast.
+He went to Paris for a competition in 1955, fell in love with the city and captivated by the discovery of the Louvre, he promised himself to come back to live there.
+First a student at Montparnasse 80 and at the Académie de la Grande Chaumière, he made his beginnings as a painter in Montmartre, place du Tertre, in 1957.
+At the time, there were no reserved places, nor of delimitation of territory, each one came to put down his easel with the greatest freedom.
+During his years in Montmartre, Collado knew the whole microcosm of the Butte.

-In 1961, he won his first prize, the Prix de Deauville.
+In 1961, he won his first Prize, the Prix de Deauville.
 In 1968, he was one of the painters exhibited at the Salon de Toile.
-The following year, it was found in the exhibition on the theme of circus at the Museum of Montmartre.
-Then he exhibited a lot in France, Belgium, Chicago and Canada.
-Her painting is sweet and charming, her favorite subject is classical dancers.
-He particularly likes to represent them in scenes of intimacy, tired of their slippers, chatting among themselves, resting, no representation on stage, just a few paintings showing them in full repetition, at the bar.
+The following year it was found in the circus-themed exhibition at the Musée de Montmartre.
+Then, he exhibited extensively in France, Belgium, Chicago and Canada.

-It is recognizable by its pallet either bluish or orange-pink, very tender, like its subjects, without any silliness.
-He has entered many private collections and has his unconditional lovers.
+We recognize him by his palette either bluish or orange-pink, very tender, like his subjects, without any sentimentality.
+It has entered many private collections and has its unconditional fans.